 I remember the email clearly from last year.
 “When we surveyed the membership, many of you said you wanted a special dinner the night before the trade show.
 But only 13 members have signed up.
-If your association does not get more registrations, we will have to cancel this event and take a financial loss.”do-as-I-say
+If your association does not get more registrations, we will have to cancel this event and take a financial loss.”

 As I read that, I thought to myself, “How dare an organization lecture me like that.
 My member dues pay your salary.”
 I would never send my members such a note, I thought.